 I started writing professionally when I was eighteen, with an internship at a large city newspaper.
 I've written marketing, policy, and communications documents for corporations, published short stories and essays, and taught students in a wide variety of settings, from universities to locked facilities.
 These days, I'm writing essays and a little short fiction.

 Here are some of my recent obsessions: I've written about murder trials; illness; holiday decorations; the relationship of raising chickens and children to fascism; how reading Richard Wright and Jean-Paul Sartre got me through existential despair; how Michael de Montaigne taught me to understand life, death, and horses; and the joys and difficulties of families, among many other subjects.
-You can see a partial list of publications by clicking on the Publications page.
+You can see a list of recent publications by clicking on the Publications page.

 I graduated from Columbia University with a double concentration in History and English literature.
 I have an MFA in Fiction from The Program for Writers at Warren Wilson College.
 My work has been acknowledged by Best American Essays and Best of the Net.